keligijus/supertest-async-bug/README.md

 This express app has two endpoints `/test` and `/test-async` and tests for them.

-It seems that the one with regular Promises works fine, while testing function with `async` fail with `ypeError: res.send is not a function`.
+It seems that the one with regular Promises works fine, while testing function with `async` fail with `TypeError: res.send is not a function`.

 ### Install and run tests